Faisal Al-Ketbi

-Faisal Fahad Al-Ketbi (فيصل فهد الكتبي, born 15 October 1987) is a Emirati wrestler and grappler who represents his native country United Arab Emirates at sport jujitsu (JJIF) and previously in olympic freestyle wrestling.
+Faisal Fahad Al-Ketbi (فيصل فهد الكتبي, born 15 October 1987) is an Emirati wrestler and grappler who represents his native country United Arab Emirates at sport jujitsu (JJIF) and previously in olympic freestyle wrestling.

 Career

-He began combat sports at age of 10 in hometown Abu Dhabi and soon he specialized on olympic freestyle wrestling.
-He participated at 2010 Asian Games but he has never reached top level in freestyle wrestling.
-Around 2010 he switch the sport for sport jujitsu, discipline Brazilian jiu-jitsu (BJJ, Ne-waza) which is very popular in his homecountry United Arab Emirates.
-He was trained by Alex Paz and Maiky Reiter and in 2014 he obtained black belt in BJJ.
-He is five times world champion in Ne-waza/BJJ under sports governing body JJIF.
+He began combat sports at the age of ten in his hometown of Abu Dhabi and soon he specialized in olympic freestyle wrestling.
+He participated at 2010 Asian Games but he has never reached the top level in freestyle wrestling.
+Around 2010 he switch the sport for Brazilian jiu-jitsu which is very popular in his homecountry United Arab Emirates.
+He was trained by Alex Paz and Maiky Reiter and in 2014 he was awarded his black belt in BJJ.
+He is five-time world champion in Ne-waza/BJJ under sports governing body JJIF.

 He also participates at pro level tournaments which many times use title World Championships but are regulated by private sport bodies – UAEJJF and IBJJF.
-As black belt since 2014 he is waiting for big pro tournament title.